Market Making with Fads, Informed, and Uninformed Traders: Introduction

+Confirming this interpretation, in our analysis, we show that when the trades sent by informed traders become ``sharper'' or more ``toxic'', i.e., trades carried out when the fundamental value of the asset is farther from the mid-price, the market maker's performance worsens and the bid-ask spread increases.

-This paper is closely related to the strand of the literature that studies how brokers deal with toxic order flow.
-Toxic flow is the trading activity of informed traders who have access to signals about the short-term trend of the asset and exploit it to their advantage.
-For example, \cite{CART-SAN} analyse a model where informed and uninformed traders carry out their trading with a broker.\footnote{See \cite{CDB,ELH} for methods to detect toxic order flow. } Similar to them, in this paper, the observed value of the asset shows temporal deviations (fad) from the fundamental and, conditional on the fad, we model how informed traders and uninformed traders arrive in the market in a framework similar to \cite{AVELL}.\footnote{An interesting example of a mean-field game of strategic players interacting in an Avellaneda-Stoikov framework is \cite{barzykin2023algorithmic}.} To the best of our knowledge, this is the first paper where the order arrival from informed traders and uninformed traders is incorporated in the Avellaneda-Stoikov framework.
+Our paper is closely related to the strand of the literature that studies how brokers deal with toxic order flow.
+Toxic flow is the trading activity of informed traders who have access to signals about the short-term trend of the asset and exploit them to their advantage.
+For example, \cite{CART-SAN} analyses a model where informed and uninformed traders carry out their trading with a broker.\footnote{See \cite{CDB,ELH} for methods to detect toxic order flow. } In their model, private information is described by a stochastic process that affects the fundamental value of the asset.
+Similarly, in our model, the market price is affected by a mean reverting process describing deviations (fad) from the fundamental.
+Conditional on the fad, we model how informed traders and uninformed traders arrive in the market in a framework similar to \cite{AVELL}.\footnote{An interesting example of a mean-field game of strategic players interacting in an Avellaneda-Stoikov framework is \cite{baldacci2023mean}.} To the best of our knowledge, this is the first paper where the order arrival from informed and uninformed traders is incorporated in the Avellaneda-Stoikov framework.